fluentverification/stamina-storm/README.md

 ### On Windows:

 Windows is not officially supported but if Storm, CMake, Git, etc., are installed then it is possible to install STAMINA on windows.
+Simply invoke CMake as you would on Linux and Mac and then build the project.

 ## To run:
 The basic syntax of running STAMINA is as follows: